makrai/notes/wagner2203-transformer-speech-emo-valence.md

 ## 4.3 [earlier 5.3] Do the models implicitly learn linguistic information?

 * To asses how sensitive the models are to linguistic content, we generated a synthesised version of a subset of the test set from the transcriptions of MSP-Podcast.3
-* Figure 4 shows CCC performance for valence on the original and synthesised
+* Figure 4: CCC performance for valence on the original and synthesised
   * performance gaps between the models in Figure 2 are directly linked with their ability to predict sentiment.
-Models reaching a high performance on the original files also do so on their synthetic versions and vice versa.
+Models reaching a high performance on the original files also do so on their synthetic versions and vice versa
-* to learn linguistic content, a fine-tuning of the transformer layers is essential
+* to learn linguistic content, fine-tuning the transformer layers is essential
-  * otherwise correlation drops to almost zero.
+  * otherwise correlation drops to almost zero
 * This finding is also important for works doing in-domain training on IEMOCAP,
-  * parts of the conversations are scripted which results in a leakage of text information that may result in overoptimistic results [56] when that text information is exploited by transformer models
+  * parts of the conversations are scripted
-* our models may inherit similar biases as those found in NLP models [57].
-A.
+    => a leakage of text information that may result in overoptimistic results [56] when that text information is exploited by transformer models
-  Triantafyllopoulos, J. Wagner, H. Wierstorf, M. Schmitt, U. Reichel, F.
+* our models may inherit similar biases as those found in NLP models [57] A Triantafyllopoulos, J. Wagner, H. Wierstorf, M. Schmitt, U. Reichel, F Eyben, F. Burkhardt, and B. W. Schuller
-  Eyben, F. Burkhardt, and B. W. Schuller, “Probing speech emotion recognition transformers for linguistic knowledge,” InterSpeech 2022 pp. 146–150
+  Probing speech emotion recognition transformers for linguistic knowledge InterSpeech 2022 pp. 146–150

 ## 4.6 [earlier 4.3] More (and more diverse) data during pre-training ?=>
 better performance?

 * arousal and dominance: all tested models perform equally well, whereas
-* valence/sentiment the data used for pre-training has a strong effect
+* valence/sentiment: the data used for pre-training has a strong effect
 * Mixing data from several domains
-  * among w2v2s: considerable improvement for w2v2-L-robust compared to w2v2-L,
+  * among w2v2s: considerable improvement for w2v2-L-robust
-    which is only trained on clean speech.
+    compared to w2v2-L, which is only trained on clean speech
   * hE, hubert-L, which uses the same pre-training data as w2v2-L, which is also trained on clean speech, still performs as good as w2v2-L-robust
 * multi-lingual data: we see a performance drop when tested on English speech